denseidel/serverless-stack-com/_chapters/what-is-infrastructure-as-code.md

 comments_id: what-is-infrastructure-as-code/161
 ---

+TODO: https://theburningmonk.com/2019/03/making-terraform-and-serverless-framework-work-together/ seperate shared infrastructure like dbs and vpc from functions.

 [Serverless Framework](https://serverless.com) converts your `serverless.yml` into a [CloudFormation](https://aws.amazon.com/cloudformation) template.
 This is a description of the infrastructure that you are trying to configure as a part of your serverless project.
 In our case we were describing the Lambda functions and API Gateway endpoints that we were trying to configure.

 However, in earlier part of this guide we created our DynamoDB table, Cognito User Pool, S3 uploads bucket, and Cognito Identity Pool through the AWS Console.
 You might be wondering if this too can be configure programmatically, instead of doing them manually through the console.
 It definitely can!